Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing

 In this work, we introduce a protocol for obtaining a suboptimal compilation in the simulation of arbitrary two-body Hamiltonians employing a DAQC circuit (See Fig.\ref{fig:protocolsketch}).
 Instead of restricting the protocol to single qubit gates from the Clifford group~\cite{Bassler2023Synthesis, MikelAlvaro2024, kjelstrom2025exactquantumcircuitoptimization}, here we employ arbitrary single qubit gates to design the circuit.
 The proposed protocol relies on the eigendecomposition a couplings matrix having size $3N\times3N$, with $N$ being the number of qubits in the system.
 This allows us to produce a valid DAQC circuit with minimal computational resources, in particular in time $\mathcal{O}(N^3)$.
 The protocol relies on closed-form formulas, thus removing the need to employ classical optimization algorithms to design the circuit.
-The resulting circuit is composed of at most $12N^2$ digital-analog blocks, which is of the same order as previous algorithms which required $9N(N-1)/2$ blocks.
+The resulting circuit is composed of at most $12N^2$ digital-analog blocks, which has a constant factor overhead over previous protocols, which required up to $9N(N-1)/2$ blocks.
 This way, we maintain the same asymptotic scaling as the state-of-the-art optimal protocols.

 The rest of the paper is structured as follows.
 In Sec.~\ref{sec:daqc}, we introduce the DAQC paradigm in detail and point out the main problem we are aiming to solve.
 Sec.~\ref{sec:result} introduces the main result of the paper providing a step-by-step description.
 In Sec.~\ref{sec:numerics} we report numerical calculations comparing the output circuit times with previously known results.
 Finally, in Sec.~\ref{sec:conclusion} we discuss the results and provide some perspectives on the potential future applications of the protocol.